Chrup3kk/Dzikie-Manekiny/README.md

 # Dzikie-Manekiny
-Wild mannequins is a small low bugdet project of an fps game made in unity :D
+Wild mannequins is a small, low bugdet fps game project made in unity :D